 Instructions

-- Salt and pepper ribs.
+- Salt and pepper ribs. on all sides.
 Heat 2 tablespoons of olive oil over medium-high heat in a large Dutch oven.
 When hot, add ribs and brown all sides.
 If needed, do this in 2 batches.
 When nice and brown, remove to a plate and drain off any fat in the Dutch oven.

 - Add 2 more tablespoons of olive oil to the Dutch oven and when hot, add onion, carrots, celery and garlic and saute until softened, about 5 minutes.
 Season with salt and pepper and add rosemary and tomato paste.
 Cook for about 3 minutes until slightly browned.

-- Add wine and chicken stock to the pan and scrape up any brown bits on the bottom.
+- Add red wine and chicken stock to the pan and scrape up any brown bits on the bottom.
 Bring to a simmer and add ribs back to the Dutch oven.
 The liquid should cover the ribs.
 If not, add more chicken stock.

 - Preheat oven to 325º.